hqu/Twitter-Movie-Reviews/readme.txt

-Script that mashups data from Twitter, Yahoo Movies, and YouTube to generate real time movie review
+Script that pulls mashup data from Twitter, Yahoo Movies, and YouTube to generate real time movie review